Chew Good. Look Good. Feel Good.

 What do I do if my gums are bleeding?

 Bleeding gums are a sign of gingivitis or periodontal disease.
 If you are experiencing bleeding gums, then you need to see a dentist right away in order to have the damage assessed; a treatment plan can then be created depending on the extent of your gingivitis or gum disease.

 Modern research has shown that there is a link between gum disease and diabetes, including an increased risk for gum disease in people with diabetes.
 Uncontrolled diabetes can greatly increase the risk that you will develop serious gum disease or even lose your teeth.
 If you have diabetes, make an appointment with your regular physician to ensure that you are getting the proper medication that will help control your blood sugar levels.

-What should I do about dental care now that I’m pregnant?
+What should I do about dental care while I’m pregnant?